rdeits/cryptics/Readme.md

 This program uses the English bigrams corpus from [After the Deadline](http://blog.afterthedeadline.com/2010/07/20/after-the-deadline-bigram-corpus-our-gift-to-you/) licensed under the [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).

+In addition, it uses the UK Advanced Cryptics Dictionary, Copyright (c) 2009 J Ross Beresford.
+For license information see `raw_data/UKACD.txt.`

 # License

 See LICENSE.txt